aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 **<</foreach>><</foreach>>**

-` `REF note **Note –** When using with a data band, it is required to put a restartNum tag before a corresponding foreach tag in the same numbered paragraph.
+**Note –** When using with a data band, it is required to put a restartNum tag before a corresponding foreach tag in the same numbered paragraph.

 Then, a result document looks as follows.